xiangyuT/raylight/README.md

   export NCCL_P2P_DISABLE=1
   export NCCL_SHM_DISABLE=1
   ```
+  But this will hurt performance, it is like a sanity check if the Raylight can work, but there is so much performance
+  left on the table.
 - **Windows** is in partial testing, switch to `dev` branch to test it.
 And scroll down below for more information
 - Non-DiT models are not supported (SDXL, SD1.5).
 - Example WF just open from your comfyui menu and browse templates